-Get into the halloween spirit with this enchanting Hocus Pocus charcuterie board.
-Perfect for spooky gatherings and halloween parties, this bewitching board is packed with an assortment of cheeses, fall fruits, cured meats, and more.
+Get into the halloween spirit with Winifred, Sarah and Mary featured on this enchanting Hocus Pocus charcuterie board.
+Your favorite trio of witches make the best appetizer for spooky gatherings and halloween parties.
+This bewitching board is actually quite simple to put together too!

-- Cheese - You'll need one brie cheese wheel, two Boursin cheese wheels, white cheese cubes, and a variety of additional cheeses.
-Goat cheese, parmesan, blue cheese, also some of the best cheeses for charcuterie boards.
+- Cheese: One brie cheese wheel, two Boursin cheese wheels, white cheese cubes, and a variety of additional cheeses such as goat cheese, parmesan, and blue cheese.

-- Fruit - I like to use blackberries or other fall fruits like apples, green grapes, pomegranate, figs, dates, etc.
+- Fruit: Blackberries, apples, green grapes, pomegranate, figs, dates, etc.

-- Meat - Dry salami, cured chorizo or cured wagyu beef are my favorites.
+- Meat: Dry salami, cured chorizo, or cured wagyu beef.

-- Black icing - You'll need black icing for the details on the Sanderson sisters.
+- Black Icing: For the details on the Sanderson sisters.

 How to make a halloween charcuterie board

-On a medium cutting board, place the brie in the middle with the other wheel on each side.
+Say cheese: On a medium cutting board, place the brie in the middle of the wooden board with the other cheese wheels on each side.

-Pro tip: The cups are especially great for berries so they don't get your other board ingredients soggy.
+Pro tip: Small cups are especially great for berries or dips so they don't get your other board ingredients soggy.

 Can I prepare this board in advance?

-Yes you can prepare most of the elements in advance but assembling the board closer to serving time will ensure freshness.
-Cover the prepared ingredients and refrigerate until you're ready to serve.
+Yes, you can prepare most ingredients in advance, but assemble the board closer to serving time to preserve freshness.
+Cover the prepped ingredients or store in an airtight container and refrigerate until you're ready to serve.

 What's the best way to store leftover charcuterie?